About the Journal

 - Promising practice, which are descriptions of successful programs that provide meaningful advancements in the process of educating/rehabilitating individuals with physical, health, and/or multiple disabilities.
 These brief articles must go beyond simply describing a practice in which the authors have engaged.
 They must have a theoretical basis and provide empirical support that the practice is connected to desired outcomes.

-Articles submitted to PDERS are subject to blind review by at least two and usually three anonymous reviewers selected by the Editor.
+Articles submitted to RAPCC are subject to blind review by at least two and usually three anonymous reviewers selected by the Editor.
 Criteria for acceptance focus on relevance, potential reader interest, quality, applicability, contribution to the field, and economy and smoothness of expression.
 Research articles are reviewed based on standards appropriate to the methodology used in the study.
 The review process is usually completed within 3 months of receipt of the manuscript.
-PDERS is focused on fairness and courtesy in the review process.
+RAPCC is focused on fairness and courtesy in the review process.

 Open Access Policy